“If children have the opportunity to foster their development and their creative skills, it’s going to help them later in life.”

 When that fell through, she enrolled in business classes through Youth Employment Services (YES) Montreal and learned to clearly map out her goals.
 She also took a job as an early childhood educator at a nearby community centre.
 Surrounded by youth, she realized she wanted to further her work with children and communities, but in a more creative way.

-“I fell in love with the idea of creating community and shared experience through art,” says Lorraine.
+“I fell in love with the idea of creating community and shared experience through art,” she says.
 “That’s how I developed the philosophy behind When We Play: ‘Building Stronger Minds and Bonding Communities with Art Education.’”

 As the idea for WWP began taking root, fate dealt a lucky card.
-While attending a YES Montreal conference, Lorraine met Jane Needles, Executive Director at the Quebec Drama Federation.
-Lorraine shared her ideas with Jane, who quickly became a mentor, guiding Lorraine through the ins and outs of creating a non-profit organization.
+While attending a YES Montreal conference, she met Jane Needles, Executive Director at the Quebec Drama Federation.
+Lorraine shared her ideas with Jane, who quickly became a mentor, guiding her through the ins and outs of creating a non-profit organization.

 In raising Theodore, Lorraine saw firsthand the importance of art and play in a child’s development.
 “My son is a musician,” she says.
 “He plays alto sax, electric, acoustic and bass guitar, a bit of piano.
 Art has been a really great way for him to express and discover himself, and I think everybody needs something like that in their life.
 If we can have children practicing that when they’re young, hopefully they can carry that through to their adult lives.”

-“Initially, I wanted to offer free art education, but we’re just not in that position right now,” says Lorraine.
+“Initially, I wanted to offer free art education, but we’re just not in that position right now,” she says.
 “Finding volunteer teachers and donated venues has been the biggest challenge.”